UWC & THE IB

 How do I apply?

 You can apply online during the application period, the link will be shared on the APPLY page.
-Online applications are highly preferred but you can also download and complete the UWC Zambia application form from the APPLY page if you are unable to apply online.
-Submit it together with supporting documents (please refer to the application form) to the UWC Zambia National Committee.
+Our application is online.
 Shortlisted candidates will be contacted by email for an interview.

 What is the application time-line like?